FLIN: A Flexible Natural Language Interface for Web Navigation: Introduction

 To achieve this goal, we take two steps.
-First, we conceptualize a new way of designing NL interfaces for web task execution.
+First, we conceptualize a new way of designing NL interfaces for web navigation.
 Instead of mapping user commands into low-level UI actions, we map them into meaningful ``\textit{concept-level}" actions.
 Concept-level actions are meant to \textit{express what a user perceives when glancing at a website UI}.
-For example, in the homepage of \href{https://opentable.com}{opentable.com} show in Fig.~\ref{fig:task_example} , the action ``\textit{Let's go}" (where ``Let's go'' is the label of a search button) is a concept-level action that represents the ``concept" of searching something which can be specified using some parameters such as a date, a time, a number of people and a search term (e.g., a location, a restaurant name or a cuisine type).
-Intuitively, websites in a given domain (say, all restaurant websites) share semantically-similar concept-level actions and the semantics of a human task are generally time invariant.
-Hence, learning at the level of concept-level actions can lead to a more \textit{flexible} NL interface for web navigation.
+In the example shown in Figure~\ref{fig:task_example}, the homepage of \href{https://opentable.com}{OpenTable} has a concept-level action ``\textit{Let's go}" (where ``Let's go'' is the label of a search button), which represents the concept of searching something which can be specified using various parameters (a date, a time, a number of people and a search term).
+Intuitively, websites in a given domain (say, all restaurant websites) share semantically-similar concept-level actions and the semantics of a human task tend to be time invariant.
+Hence, learning at the level of concept-level actions can lead to a more flexible NL interface.

-While concept-level actions are less invariant than raw UI elements, they do not fully eliminate the problem of dealing with environments that have a \textit{variable} and \textit{unknown} set of actions.
-Concept-level actions can manifest with different representations and parameter schema across websites.
-For example, searching a restaurant in \href{https://opentable.com}{opentable.com} corresponds to an action called ``\textit{Let's go}'' which takes up to four parameters as input; in a related website such as \href{https://yelp.com}{yelp.com}, the same concept-level action is called ``\textit{search}'' and supports two parameters (search term and location).
-Moreover, websites in the same domain can support different action types (e.g., making a restaurant reservation vs. ordering food) and be updated over time.
+However, while concept-level actions vary less than raw UI elements, they still manifest with different representations and parameter sets across websites.
+Searching a restaurant in \href{https://opentable.com}{opentable.com}, for example, corresponds to an action ``\textit{Let's go}'' which supports up to four parameters; in \href{https://yelp.com}{yelp.com}, the same action is called ``\textit{search}'' and supports two parameters (search term and location).
+Websites in one domain may also have different action types (e.g., making a table reservation vs. ordering food).